Optimize your fulfillment operation with multi carrier shipping software

 • Order only the amount of product needed for today, or buy in bulk to get a volume discount?

 And so on.
 There is no one best practice or universal goal for this metric, but instead targets are frequently determined by geography.
-For example, Japan prioritizes more frequent orders at lower volumes and higher costs-per-unit due to the cost of real estate and overall storage costs-per-unit, whereas American companies receiving product from China will almost always benefit from waiting to fill an entire container before shipping across the Pacific Ocean.
+For example, Japan prioritizes more frequent orders at lower volumes and higher costs-per-unit due to the cost of real estate and overall storage costs-per-unit, whereas American companies receiving products from China will almost always benefit from waiting to fill an entire container before shipping across the Pacific Ocean.

 Inventory

-We generally define the supply chain as the flow of goods, and in the context of ecommerce, often single-piece flow.
+We generally define the supply chain as the flow of goods, and in the context of ecommerce, often a single-piece flow.
 Modernizing the supply chain means optimizing the continual movement of goods.

 • Customers care about availability of the thing they want to buy.
 Your inventory management system will know what is available to buy.
 Connecting this data across systems will not only improve other supply chain metrics, but help shift you towards a more customer-centric mindset.